A Successful Public/Private Partnership

 What is WIN?

 The West Virginia Immunization Network (WIN) is a statewide coalition that works to create an environment in West Virginia where every resident is appropriately immunized.
-WIN envisions a future in which all West Virginian’s from the newly born to adolescents to seniors will be protected from vaccine-preventable diseases in order to improve the quality of life for all West Virginians.
-To achieve our vision, WIN works to foster comprehensive, sustainable state and community policies and practices to ensure that West Virginia’s residents are protected from the consequences of vaccine-preventable diseases throughout their lifespan.
+WIN envisions a future in which every West Virginian is protected from vaccine-preventable diseases and public health threats, leading to an improved quality of life for all.
+To achieve our vision, WIN works to foster comprehensive, sustainable state and community policies and practices.

 Regional Coalitions